meet our coaches

 “I love coaching rowing because of the way the sport can become a lifelong mission.
 The kids are also a big part of it, and seeing the way they grow through rowing makes it all worth it.”

 “Rowing-wise, I was Southeast Regional Champion for Men’s Varsity 4 in 2006 and 2007; Florida State Champion for Men’s Varsity 4 in 2006 & 2007; and State Champion for Men’s Junior Varsity 4 in 2006.”

 “To focus as much on the mental aspect of rowing as the physical training.”

-Coach Juan also started out as a “Crew Parent,” and was inspired to become more involved when he saw how dedicated and family-oriented ROCCS was.
-He loves how coaching gives him the opportunity to inspire and motivate people to be successful, not only in sports, but in life.
+Like Reza and Chad, Coach Juan also started out as a “crew parent,” and was inspired to become more involved when he saw how dedicated and family-oriented ROCCS was.

-When not coaching rowers, Juan can be found teaching Krav Maga, defensive tactics, and CrossFit to law enforcement officers and civilians alike.
+When not coaching rowers, Juan can be found teaching Krav Maga, defensive tactics, and CrossFit to law enforcement officers and civilians.

-“One of the greatest honors is being a role model.
+“One of the greatest honors in life is being a role model.
 Coaching affords me the opportunity to inspire and motivate people to be successful, not only in sports but, in life.”

 “I am proud to have served my community for 17 years as a law enforcement officer at the Citrus County Sheriff’s Office (CCSO).”

 “Stay motivated, always give your 100%, and remember that EVERYONE adds value to the team.
 Anything that can be done to improve the individual character of your athletes gives your team a better chance for success.’”